weiny2/linux-kernel/Documentation/PCI/pcieaer-howto.rst

 a hierarchy in question.
 Then, performing link reset at upstream is necessary.
-As different kinds of devices might use different approaches to reset link, AER port service driver is required to provide the function to reset link.
-Firstly, kernel looks for if the upstream component has an aer driver.
-If it has, kernel uses the reset_link callback of the aer driver.
-If the upstream component has no aer driver and the port is downstream port, we will perform a hot reset as the default by setting the Secondary Bus Reset bit of the Bridge Control register associated with the downstream port.
-As for upstream ports, they should provide their own aer service drivers with reset_link function.
+As different kinds of devices might use different approaches to reset link, AER port service driver is required to provide the function to reset link via reset_cb parameter of pcie_do_recovery() function call.
+If reset_cb is not NULL, recovery function will use it to reset the link.
+If there is no reset_cb callback provided and the port is downstream port, we will perform a hot reset as the default by setting the Secondary Bus Reset bit of the Bridge Control register associated with the downstream port.
+As for upstream ports, they should provide their own reset_link function via reset_cb callback function.
 If error_detected returns PCI_ERS_RESULT_CAN_RECOVER and reset_link returns PCI_ERS_RESULT_RECOVERED, the error handling goes to mmio_enabled.